 And if you’re lucky enough to be someone who visits the parks regularly, this resource is super helpful in coordinating all your upcoming trips.

-Starting Oct.
-19, 2021, guests can use Genie+ to make Lightning Lane reservations, allowing them to skip the standby line.
-Unlike the now discontinued FastPass system, you cannot do this ahead of your visit.
+Guests can use Genie+ to make Lightning Lane reservations, allowing them to skip the standby line.
+Unlike the now-discontinued FastPass system, you cannot do this ahead of your visit.
 Instead, you will make your Genie+ selections the day of your visit.
 You can make one selection at a time.

 You can make these Genie+ selections via the MDE mobile app or by visiting any Genie+ kiosk in the park or a Lobby Concierge at your resort.